R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 unseal data that was encrypted by an enclave with a lower revocation level.

 This directly affects enclaves that are using [mail as storage](mail.md#using_mail_for_storage).
-When a new enclave is deployed with a higher revocation level and the host contains persisted data sealed with a previous version of the enclave, the newer enclave is able to process the stored mail.
+When a new enclave is deployed with a higher revocation level, and the host contains persisted data sealed with a previous version of the enclave, the newer enclave is able to process the stored mail.
 If a malicious host decides to drop in an older version of the enclave, potentially to exploit a discovered vulnerability in the enclave, then this older enclave cannot read the data sealed using an enclave with a higher revocation level.